 Botanists as a Career Option

 Do you still remember your first assignment to make a leaf collection given by teacher in the school and you have been ever since inquisitive to know more about plants around you.
-Your passion for plant can get you high flying career as Botanist, if you combine it with right education - a Botany/Plant Biology major.
+Your passion for plants can get you high flying career as Botanist, if you combine it with right education - a Botany/Plant Biology major.

 There are opportunities galore for the Botanist in this increasingly technological world- from Biotechnology to environmental causes or other research firms.
 Besides working in research field there are ample of outdoor opportunities to work and travel which adds adventure to the work.